Databricks asset bundles for Python wheels

 • Replace <my-author-name>@<my-organization> with your organization’s primary email contact address.

-• Replace <my-package-description> with a display description for your Python wheel.
+• Replace <my-package-description> with a display description for your Python wheel file.

 Note

-If you have already built a Python wheel and just want to deploy and run it, then modify the following bundle settings file by omitting the artifacts mapping.
-The Databricks CLI will automatically deploy the files that are specified in the libraries array’s whl entries.
+If you have already built a Python wheel file and just want to deploy it, then modify the following bundle configuration file by omitting the artifacts mapping.
+The Databricks CLI will then assume that the Python wheel file is already built and will automatically deploy the files that are specified in the libraries array’s whl entries.

 bundle: